30 April 2012

 It’s amazing how much more money I have when I’m drunk.

 You learn something every day.
-I knew about "The Scream" and even how the red sky may have been the result of a volcanic eruption the year he painted it, but until reading about a sale of one version of "The Scream" in the Wall Street Journal this morning, I didn't know there were so many varieties:
+I knew about "The Scream" and even how the red sky may have been the result of a volcanic eruption, but until reading about a sale of one version of "The Scream" in the Wall Street Journal this morning, I didn't know there were so many varieties:

 One of four versions of "The Scream" that Munch created, this is the only one not in an Oslo museum and the first to ever come up at auction...No way I could "stare at it for the rest of my life and be happy," but it's still interesting.
 More at the link, and note BTW that the scream is not coming from the man in the painting.